tradingstrategy-ai/docs/source/glossary.rst

     Pine Script

+        Pine Script is a popular :term:`backtesting <backtest>` framework for :term:`trading strategies <trading strategy>`.

         A proprietary trading strategy programming language for :term:`TradingView`. `Read more <https://www.tradingview.com/support/solutions/43000561836-what-is-pine-script/>`__.

         Pine Script is a high-level scripting language that is specifically designed for use in creating custom trading indicators and strategies for financial markets.
 It is used by traders to create custom technical indicators, such as moving averages, :term:`Bollinger Bands`, and Relative Strength Indicators, as well as more complex algorithms for automated trading.

+        Pine Script also trades speed to limitations, and it cannot be used for complex trading strategies.

+        See also

+        - :term:`Trading strategy`

+        - :term:`Backtest`

+        - :term:`Trading Strategy Framework`

+        - :term:`Python`

     TradingView